jancumps/hercules_libraries/README.md

 -------
 Free for all.
 It's the intention that all the code submitted here can be used without any restriction.
+The code works for me in the situations I designed it for.
+Check for yourself if it fullfills your requirements.
+You can use github to post issues and propose improvements but by using this code you commit to not complain or make claims.
 If you use, alter or extend this code, please do that in a way that introduces no restrictions for others to use, alter or extend it.
 If code or ideas from other locations are used in this repository, then that is documented in the source header, including a reference of the license used by that code.